Growth of automorphisms of virtually special groups: Accessibility over centralisers

-For this we consider a special group $G$, and we realise $G$ as a convex-cocompact subgroup of a right-angled Artin group $A_{\G}$, in order to be able to speak of $G$--parabolic and $G$--semi-parabolic subgroups.
-Recall that every special group $G$ acts by conjugation on the set of $G$--parabolic subgroups $\mc{P}(G)$, and the quotient by this action $\mc{P}(G)/G$ is finite by \Cref{lem:parabolics_cofinite}.
-Also recall that, for each $P\in\mc{P}(G)$, the normaliser $N_G(P)$ is $G$--parabolic, and hence the quotient $N_G(P)/P$ is finitely presented (for instance, because $N_G(P)$ is finitely presented and $P$ is finitely generated).
+We now deduce \Cref{thm:accessible} from \Cref{prop:acc_from_transverse_cover}.
+Consider a special group $G$ and realise $G$ as a convex-cocompact subgroup of a RAAG, in order to be able to speak of $G$--semi-parabolic subgroups.
+Recall that $G$ acts by conjugation on the set of $G$--parabolics $\mc{P}(G)$, and the quotient $\mc{P}(G)/G$ is finite by \Cref{lem:parabolics_cofinite}.
+For each $P\in\mc{P}(G)$, the normaliser $N_G(P)$ is $G$--parabolic by \Cref{lem:parabolic_normaliser2}(2), and hence the quotient $N_G(P)/P$ is finitely presented (as $N_G(P)$ and $P$ are special and hence finitely presented).

 By Bestvina and Feighn's accessibility \cite{BF-complexity}, each finitely presented group $H$ admits a constant $\g(H)$ such that every reduced splitting of $H$ over abelian subgroups has at most $\g(H)$ edge orbits.